-Starting with Release 1.7 of the ProFORTRAN Precompiler, you can use cursor variables in your ProFORTRAN programs to process multi-row queries using static embedded SQL.
-A cursor variable identifies a cursor reference that is defined and opened on the Oracle7 Server, Release 7.2 or later, using PL/SQL.
-See the PL/SQL User's Guide and Reference for complete information about cursor variables.
+Starting with Release 1.7 of the Pro\FORTRAN Precompiler, you can use cursor variables in your Pro\FORTRAN programs to process multi-row queries using static embedded SQL.
+A cursor variable identifies a cursor reference that is defined and opened on the Oracle Database Server, using PL/SQL.
+See the Oracle Database PL/SQL Language Reference for complete information about cursor variables.

-The advantages of cursor variables are
+The advantages of cursor variables are:

-- Encapsulation: queries are centralized in the stored procedure that opens the cursor variable. - Ease of maintenance: only the stored procedure needs to be changed if the table changes. - Security: the user of the application (the username when the ProFORTRAN application connected to the database) must have execute permission on the stored procedure that opens the cursor.
+- Encapsulation: queries are centralized in the stored procedure that opens the cursor variable. - Ease of maintenance: only the stored procedure needs to be changed if the table changes. - Security: the user of the application (the username when the Pro\FORTRAN application connected to the database) must have execute permission on the stored procedure that opens the cursor.
 This user, however, does not need to have read permission on the tables used in the query.
 This capability can be used to limit access to the columns in the table.